HVR-CodeWithMe/SmartWinnr_NewsApp/README.md

 # SmartWinnr_NewsApp
-SmartWinnr News app will provide a news to the users.
+SmartWinnr News app will provide news to the users periodically.

-This News App is bansed on the **MERN Techonology**
+This News App is based on **MERN Technology**

 **SETUP :**